tfenster/end2end/source/presentations.md

 ---
 layout: page
-title: "Presentations"
+title: "My Presentations"
-description: ""
-keywords: ""
-permalink: "presentations"
+permalink: /presentations/
-slug: "presentations"
 ---

 Just my presentations and source code which worked at the time I did them, but no guarantees that any of this works anymore.
 Also recordings, if available